terramate-io/terramate/docs/cloud/deployments/synchronization-from-cli.md

+---
-# Synchronize Deployments to Terramate Cloud
+title: Synchronize Deployments from CLI
+description: Learn how to synchronize deployment status, logs and details with Terramate CLI to Terramate Cloud.
+---

-## Synchronize Deployments with Terramate CLI
+# Synchronize Deployments from CLI

-In order to display deployments on Terramate Cloud, we need to synchronize the status and details.
+To display deployments on Terramate Cloud, we need to synchronize the status and details.

 When already using [Terramate CLI](../../introduction.md) to orchestrate your stacks, the configuration needed to synchronize deployments is minimal.